Last updated on January 30th, 2023

 01. Screen Printing

 Screen printing is a very old printing technique that uses mesh screens to print onto fabrics.
-Which is why it is necessary when creating artwork for it to separate colours into different layers (up to 10).
+Which is why it is necessary when creating artwork for it to separate colors into different layers (up to 10).

 02. Direct To Garment Printing